Wittgenstein Archives at the University of Bergen (WAB): Open Access to Wittgenstein's Nachlass

 In order to access the transcriptions, simply use the drop-down menu under "Select a Nachlass item" below and pick your preferred item.

 Note that the transcriptions may contain mistakes and that especially the rendering of graphics as well as of logical and mathematical notation needs completion and improvement.
-Items marked + have undergone some systematic proofreading since the publication of the
+Items marked + have undergone at least some proofreading since the publication of the

 The texts are made available by permission of The Master and Fellows of Trinity College, Cambridge and the University of Bergen, Bergen, and in agreement with Oxford University Press with whom WAB cooperates towards a new